CorruptBandit/Save-Image-as-Type/README.md

 When you install this extension, it will request permissions on a per-click basis.
 This means that the extension will only have access to the current site when you actively use it.

-If you wish to avoid the per-click permission request, you should consider using the original extension, as this is privacy focused.
+If you wish to avoid the per-click permission request, you should consider using the original extension, as this fork privacy focused.

 ## Minimum Chromium Version